Types Of Failures In Beam

 The brittle flexural failure is characterized by the crushing of concrete before the rebar yields and it’s very acute because it doesn’t give warning to the residents or the users of the structure.
 This kind of failure generally happens to over reinforced section.

-The Ductile flexural failure is characterized by the failure of rebar before the concrete and it usually happens with large deformation when the rebar is a character of under reinforced sections.
+Ductile flexural failure is characterized by the failure of rebar before the concrete and it usually happens with large deformation when the rebar is a character of under-reinforced sections.

-The other failure is due to shear stress and when the members are located at the outer sides of the structure, torsional failure is also possible.
+The other failure is due to shear stress and when the members are located on the outer sides of the structure, torsional failure is also possible.

 Tags: Beam Failures, Types Of Failures In Beam.